 In order to buy membership for a horse there are some key pieces of information that you should be aware of, and also certain pieces of documentation that you will need to provide.

-**If your horse has ever been registered with British Eventing before (with you or a previous owner) you do not need to complete a horse registration.
-If they have previously been registered with you as the owner you will need to log into your BE account, select My Horses, and here you will find all the information in order to purchase Season Tickets/Day Passes etc. If they have been registered with a different owner, you will need to complete a change of ownership.
-More information below**
+If your horse has ever been registered with British Eventing before (with you or a previous owner) you do not need to complete a horse registration.
+If they have previously been registered with you as the owner you will need to log into your BE account, select My Horses, and here you will find all the information in order to purchase Season Tickets/Day Passes.

 If not uploaded via the online form, these must be sent into the office as soon as you complete an equine registration.
 The membership team will then verify your passport and you'll receive an email confirmation.
-You can either email a copy or post a copy of the official name page (this must be the name recorded in the passport) stating the ID number and year foaled, the breeding page and the vet's diagram page.
+You can either email a copy (email@example.com) or post a copy of the official name page (this must be the name recorded in the passport) stating the ID number and year foaled, the breeding page and the vet's diagram page.
 You have 28 days to do this before your horse is suspended and you will be unable to make any entries.

 Foreign horses, including Irish, will need to send these details in straight away as they do not have the 28-day period.
 We also need a printout of the results from the country of origin if the horse is older than 5 years.
 You will not be able to make any entries until we have received this information.
 If you have an unnamed Irish passport, you need to send the passport back to Ireland in order to have the name inserted before we can accept the horse registration.

 Horses can have a season ticket and passes from five years of age.
 Four year old horses can only compete in BE80(T) and BE90 classes a maximum of four times in the season from 1 July of each year.
 Four year olds can only compete on Day Passes.

 Horse and pony minimum heights